netsage-project/netsage-pipeline/website/docs/deploy/docker_upgrade.md

     ./setup-cron.sh
     ```

-- Compare the resulting .cron files in the cron.d/ directory to those in /etc/cron.d/.
+- Compare the resulting files in the cron.d/ directory to those in /etc/cron.d/.
 If any have changed, copy them to /etc/cron.d/.

 ### 4. Restart all the Docker Containers